WietseCollaer/HeadFirstDesingPatterns/README.md

 ## Template Method Pattern (25/07/2019)
 **Template Method Pattern:** The Template Method Pattern defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template Method lets the subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

+**Hosted by:** Wietse Collaer

+**Next Host:** Alexandre Vettas